AdobeDocs/media-analytics.en/help/reporting/dimensions/pod-position.md

 ## Dimension items

-Each item is the integer offset value (in seconds) reported on `media.adBreakStart`.
+Each item is the integer offset value (in seconds) reported on [ad break start](/help/implementation/events/ads/ad-break-start.md).